NEAR:BOWER | THE FESTIVAL OF LOOKING

 Info on how to participate:

 Residents who live within the community that the Harbour Line spur passes through are invited to meet their neighbours in one-on-one interactions with shared food.
-The meals will take place, by appointment, between 1 and 4pm on 26th and 27th June.
-Participants and other community members are invited to come together for a communal cocktail party and discussion at 5pm at the Urban Room on Sunday 30th June.
+The meals will take place, by appointment, on a date to be confirmed in August.